 The list of food below are those that you should avoid when your baby is under the age of 1:

-When you choose to baby-led wean, you can give anything to your baby including regular table food.
+When you choose to baby-led wean, you can give anything to your baby, including regular table food.
 Just be sure to give him a little bit of everything so he can explore and know what he prefers to eat.
-You may choose to prepare some healthy BLW recipes once in a while too.
+You may also choose to prepare some healthy BLW recipes once in a while.

 How to get started with baby-led weaning?